Kristina01111000/Drws_site/README.md

 - Get a pdf from dr w for the fourissimo page
 - Check color of 30 day challenge sheet on mobile
 - Make the months for the scorecard, do all the completed stuff, tip
-- Try get to 10 questions for each quiz, if i can’t he will get it started, prompt him to go through them after they are up
+- Try get to 10 questions for each quiz, if i can’t he will get it started, prompt him to go through them after they are up, ben might send some potential questions, but dont wait for them
 - They have to have joined to have gotten the email
 - See if it looks good to have an image in the email, to see if they separate the email s
 - Work on the emails